ishangala16/Arrow-and-Pot-Detection-Tensorflow-Tflite/README.md

 # Arrow and pot detection tensorflow tflite android
-Arrow Detection &amp; Pot Detection Project
+Arrow Detection &amp; Pot Detection Project.

+My goal was to:
+1) Detect Arrows
+2) Determine Arrow's Orientation
+3) Detect Pots

+And eventually build an android app for these detections

+In this project arrow detectection takes place based on the head & tail of the arrow (This allows to determine the orientation of the arrow as well).

 ## Environment Requirements: